How does Spreadsheet.com pricing work?

 Does Spreadsheet.com offer discounts?

-Spreadsheet.com offers a 50% discount on paid plans for nonprofits and education institutions, as well as free plans for students.
+Spreadsheet.com offers a 50% discount on paid plans for nonprofits and education institutions, as well as a 50% discount for students and teachers.

 What happens when I exceed my plan’s limits?